paapaabdullahm/ubuntu-desktop-ansible-config/README.md

     $ cd ubuntu-desktop-ansible-config && source ./ansible-setup.sh

 ### Run the playbook in cwd
+Before you run the playbook, it is highly recommended that you go through the "Available roles" and see which roles require some customization from your end.
+This option is provided because the defaults may not be adequate for all circumstances.

 >Enter your sudo password when prompted

     $ ansible-playbook desktop.yml --ask-become-pass